 Interested in learning about African American Activism in London?

-Once a month, I lead walking tours highlighting the lives, testimonies and activism of formerly enslaved African American activists in central London.
+Every month, I lead walking tours highlighting the lives, testimonies and activism of African American freedom fighters in central London, and beyond.

 During the nineteenth century, hundreds of African Americans travelled to Britain to escape slavery in the US, to raise money to purchase themselves or family members, to write narratives, or to settle and work here.
 Individuals such as Frederick Douglass, William and Ellen Craft and Ida B. Wells became famous in Britain and used their celebrity to encourage support for abolition.
 They exploited abolitionist networks and the emerging industrialism in British society to travel thousands of miles, and they gave hundreds of lectures, from large cities to small fishing villages.